LoneDev6/Wiki-ItemsAdder/faq/single-resourcepack-multiple-server.md

 **STEP 7**

 Restart the server and join it.
 The server should ask you to download resource pack.\
-You will then see only the items you have left in the `items_packs` folder.
+You will then see only the items you have left in the `contents` folder.

 **STEP 8**